dlang/DIPs/README.md

 1. Write a document for new improvement proposal based on [the template](https://github.com/dlang/DIPs/blob/master/Template.md).
-All sections mentiond in the template are important - for example, change implying breaking changes has almost no chance to be accepted if it doesn't describe in great details migration path to mitigate it.
+All sections mentioned in the template are important - for example, change implying breaking changes has almost no chance to be accepted if it doesn't describe in great details migration path to mitigate it.